operator-framework/operator-sdk/website/content/en/docs/contribution-guidelines/releasing.md

 Unlock the `master` or release branch after the Github release is complete.
 See [this section](#locking-down-branches) for steps to do so.

+### 11. Announce the release

+Send an email to the [mailing list][mailing-list]
+Post to Kubernetes slack in #kubernetes-operators.

+### 12. Bump open issues to the next release.

+In the [GitHub milestone][gh-milestones], bump any open issues to the following release.

 ---

 You've now fully released a new version of the Operator SDK.
 Good work!